hz66-404/Stock-Predict-Version1/README.md

 # Stock-Predict-Version1

+## This example will involve downloading historical stock data, creating a basic linear regression model to predict the next day's closing price, and then plotting the actual vs. predicted prices.

 It is recommended to use a virtual enviroment to run this analysis. create and activate one via the following command
 ```